Troy (film): Plot

 In 1184 BC, King Agamemnon unites the Greek kingdoms.
-Achilles, a heroic warrior, fights for Agamemnon but despises his tyrannical rule.
-Meanwhile, Prince Hector of Troy and his brother Paris negotiate a peace treaty with Menelaus, King of Sparta.
-Paris begins an affair with Menelaus' wife, Queen Helen, and he smuggles her aboard his home-bound vessel.
+Achilles, a mighty warrior, fights for Agamemnon but is sickened by his brutal leadership.
+Meanwhile, Prince Hector of Troy and his brother Paris forge a peace treaty with Menelaus, King of Sparta.
+Paris begins an affair with Menelaus's wife, Queen Helen, and he smuggles her aboard his homebound vessel.
 Angered, Menelaus meets Agamemnon, his elder brother, and asks him to help take Troy.
 Agamemnon agrees, as conquering Troy would give him control of the Aegean Sea.
 Agamemnon sends Odysseus, King of Ithaca, to persuade Achilles to join them.
-Conflicted, Achilles seeks guidance from his mother, Thetis, who tells him that if he remains in Larissa, he will live a peaceful but forgotten life, while going to Troy will bring him eternal glory.
-Inspired by her words and the promise of lasting fame, Achilles chooses to join the war.
+Conflicted, Achilles seeks guidance from his mother, Thetis, who tells him that if he remains in Larissa, he will live a peaceful life, while going to Troy will bring him both death and eternal glory.
+Inspired by the promise of lasting fame, Achilles chooses to join the war.

 In Troy, King Priam welcomes Helen when Hector and Paris return home, and decides to prepare for war.
 The Greeks eventually invade and take the Trojan beach, thanks largely to Achilles and his Myrmidons.
 Achilles has the temple of Apollo sacked, and claims Briseis — a priestess and the cousin of Paris and Hector — as a prisoner.
 He is angered when Agamemnon spitefully takes her from him, and decides that he will not aid Agamemnon in the siege.

 The Trojan and Greek armies meet outside of Troy.
-During a parlay, Paris offers to personally duel Menelaus in exchange for Helen and the city being spared.
+During a parley, Paris offers to personally duel Menelaus in exchange for Helen and the city being spared.
 Agamemnon, intending to take the city regardless, accepts.
-Menelaus wounds Paris and almost kills him, but is himself killed by Hector, violating the duel.
-In the ensuing battle, Hector kills Ajax and many Greek soldiers die due to Hector's skillful leadership of the Trojan army which forces Agamemnon's army to retreat.
+Menelaus wounds Paris and almost kills him, but is himself killed by Hector, violating the pact.
+In the ensuing battle, Hector kills Ajax the Great and many Greeks die due to Hector's skillful leadership of the Trojan army which forces Agamemnon's army to retreat.
 He gives Briseis to the Greek soldiers for their amusement, but Achilles saves her and they begin to bond.
-Later that night, Briseis sneaks into Achilles' quarters to kill him; instead, she falls for him and they become lovers.
+Later that night, Briseis sneaks into Achilles's quarters to kill him; instead, she falls for him and they become lovers.
 Achilles then resolves to leave Troy, much to the dismay of Patroclus, his cousin and protégé.